Facility Usage Policy

 210 East Blue Springs Avenue

-This 2.5 acre park has one pavilion with numerous picnic tables, a basketball court and a children’s playground.
-This park is the site for the future skate park, Colin’s Dream Park.
+This 2.5 acre park has two pavilions with numerous picnic tables, a basketball court, a children’s playground and a skate park, Colin’s Dream at Coleman Park.
 No public restrooms, grills or electric is available.

 120 East Graves Avenue

 This one acre park is leased to the city by the Village Improvement Association.
 A quiet setting provides users with tables for picnics or reading.
 Park benches are centered around the park’s gazebo and two fountains.
 This park is used for various city and community events, and monthly Movie in the Park.
 No public restrooms or grills are available.

 Mill Lake Park